CANADA FX DEBT-C$ touches 5-week high as commodities lend boost

 BONDS STUCK LOWER

-Domestic bond prices were down across the curve as news that retail and small business lender CIT Group (CIT.N: Quote) may have reached a deal that could allow it to avoid bankruptcy cut demand for more secure government debt. [nN19323064]
+Domestic bond prices were down across the curve as news that retail and small business lender CIT Group (CIT.N) may have reached a deal that could allow it to avoid bankruptcy cut demand for more secure government debt. [nN19323064]

 The rally in global equities overnight was followed by the higher open in North American equities as the CIT news removed some uncertainty for the financial sector, which is still recovering from its deep crisis.